 I'm not so sure?
 I spent six years as a CTO and moving from one cloud to another isn't something I even remotely considered.
 My company, like most, spent far more money on engineer salaries than the cloud itself.
-Putting precious eng time on a cloud migration isn't worth it unless you're operating at a very extreme scale.
-Which some companies do!
+Putting precious eng time on a cloud migration isn't worth it unless cloud spend starts to become a significant fraction of your gross margins.
+Which is true for some companies!
 But those are in a minority.

 A significant factor in all of this is that existing infra provides significant “gravity”.
 It's not like you can just pick whichever cloud vendor has the cheapest database and run your DB there.
-You want to run things in the same data center7.
-When you sign up for any of these vendor, they standard question is (a) what's your cloud vendor (AWS/GCP/Azure) (b) what region?
+You want to run things in the same cloud provider9 and in the same data center10.
+Looking at sign-up flows for cloud products gives us a hint:

-The other question is—how much money you can save?
+The other side of the equation of a potential cloud migration is—how much money you can save?
 And I think the truth it's never going to be substantial, since no one wants to start a price war.
 Being in a fairly stable oligopoly seems pretty nice and cozy, and if I was cloud vendor, I wouldn't try rock the boat.

 The cloud in 2030

 We're roughly 10 years into the shift to the cloud, and even though it feels like it's transformed how we build software, I think we're still just getting started.
 I really wouldn't be surprised to wake up in a world where most developers don't interact with cloud vendors.